Ergatta vs Hydrow: Which rower is worth the money?

 In terms of warranty, the Ergatta rower offers a five-year warranty on the machine’s structural frame, three years on parts, and one year on the tablet.
 The Hydrow offers five years on the structural frame, 12 months on components, and 12 months labor.

-Winner: The Ergatta wins for price saving you almost $100.
-Paying more for a Hydrow machine might be better for those who work out better with instructor-led training sessions.
+Winner: The Ergatta wins for price saving you almost $300.
+Paying more for a Hydrow machine might be better for those who prefer exercising with instructor-led training sessions.

 Ergatta vs Hydrow: design and features